malamtime/cli/README.md

 shelltime gc # TODO: Add example
 ```

-## Configuration

-The CLI stores its configuration in `$HOME/.shelltime/config.toml`.

 ## Version Information

 Use `shelltime --version` or `shelltime -v` to display the current version of the CLI.